friflo/Friflo.Json.Fliox/Engine/docs/prefab-lab.md

 **Load Step 1** - Scene `DataNode` iteration

-Load and iterate all entities of the base scene using an `EntityStoreClient`.
+Load and iterate all entities of the base scene using an `SceneClient`.
 Update `prefabs`, `mods` and `EntityNode.flags` while iterating.

 | `DataNode`                                   | `id` | flags        | action                                  | remarks